psalaets/vuex-local-pagination/README.md

 #### start

-First record in the pagination window.
-Zero-based and defaults to 0.
+Index of the first record in the pagination window.
+Defaults to 0.

+Returns: Zero-based number

 #### pageSize

 Size of the pagination window.
 Initial value is passed in during module creation.

+Returns: number

 #### pageCount(totalRecordCount)

 Number of pages given the number of records.

+Returns: number

 #### currentPage

 Current page number.

+Returns: One-based number

 #### slice(records)

 The slice of your records that fall within the pagination window.

+Returns: Array of records

 #### pages(totalRecordCount)

 Array of page numbers given the number of records.

+Returns: Array of one-based numbers

 ### Actions